 It’s a better way to reduce costs, lower the threshold of penalties, and create a more robust strategy for dealing with market and product disruptions.
 With AI supporting a manufacturer’s MRO strategy, businesses can respond proactively to situations rather than react poorly at a disadvantage.

 Constant product shortages and high inflationary costs are causing large numbers of consumers to consider cheaper alternatives to meet their grocery needs.
 Businesses must reduce risk and remain operational.

 For example, a Capgemini report showed that 68% of consumer products organizations and retailers say that a lack of accurate and up-to-date information on changing customer demand during the pandemic played havoc with their demand planning.
 In addition, with inflation likely to cause a drop in orders, manufacturers should look to MRO optimization to eliminate wasted working capital from their balance sheets.

 Having a strong MRO strategy (something many organizations overlook) is a fast way to get started, and the same blueprint can be applied to direct materials management.
-Businesses need improved materials management now more than ever – and MRO should not be a missed opportunity to improve agility and optimize cash flow.
-Companies harmonizing MRO inventory data with AI-driven tools and cloud technology can realize real-time value in these challenging times.
+Businesses need improved materials management now more than ever to create a resilient supply network– and MRO should not be a missed opportunity to improve agility and optimize cash flow.
+Companies harmonizing MRO inventory data with AI-driven tools and cloud technology like Verusen’s supply chain intelligence platform can realize real-time value in these challenging times.